unfiltered/unfiltered/directives/README.markdown

 Download / Use
 ========

-Unfiltered-Directives is published to maven central for scala versions "2.9.1-1", "2.9.2" and "2.10.0"
+Directives is a standard Unfiltered module published to Maven central.

-    libraryDependencies += "com.jteigen" %% "unfiltered-directives" % "0.1"
+    libraryDependencies += "net.databinder" %% "unfiltered-directives" % "0.6.8"

 Why ?
 =====